Terms & Conditions

 3.3.2.
 A £10,000 minimum charge will apply to any Engagement where total annual Remuneration is less than £33,333 per annum.

-3.5.
-Where the actual Remuneration is not known, the Agency will charge an Introduction Fee calculated in accordance with clause 3.3 based on its determination of the Remuneration taking into account the market rate level of remuneration applicable for the position in which the Candidate has been Engaged and with regard to any information supplied to the Agency by the Client and/or comparable positions in the market generally.
+3.4.
+Where the actual Remuneration is not known or the Candidate is to be remunerated on a commission-only basis, the Agency will charge an Introduction Fee calculated in accordance with clause 3.3 based on its determination of the Remuneration taking into account the market rate level of remuneration applicable for the position in which the Candidate has been Engaged and with regard to any information supplied to the Agency by the Client and/or comparable positions in the market generally at the Agency’s absolute discretion.

-3.8.
-The Introduction Fee shall be payable within 21 days of the date of the Agency’s invoice which shall be rendered once the Candidate commences the Engagement.
+3.7.
+The Introduction Fee shall be payable within 14 days of the date of the Agency’s invoice or from the date of the Engagement, whichever is earlier.

 4.1.
 If, once an Engagement has commenced, it is terminated by either the Candidate or the Client (except in circumstances where the Candidate is made redundant) before the expiry of five weeks from the date of commencement of the Engagement; then subject to the terms of clause 4.2 a refund of 20% will be allowed against the Introduction Fee for each complete week of the initial five week period not worked by the Candidate.

 4.2.
-In order to qualify for the refund set out in clause 4.1, the Client must comply with the provisions of clause 3.1 and must notify the Agency in writing of the termination of the Engagement within 7 days.
+In order to qualify for the refund set out in clause 4.1, the Client must have complied with all the terms hereof including paying the Agency’s Introduction Fee in accordance with clause 3.1. and notified the Agency in writing of the termination within 7 days.

 4.3.
 If subsequent to the Client receiving a refund, the Candidate is re-Engaged within a period of six calendar months from the date of termination then the refund shall be repaid to the Agency.
 The Client shall not be entitled to any further refunds in relation to the re-Engagement of this Candidate.